TimITSolutions/federation_environment_getting_started/README.md

 ### Submit your code to our platform

-1. Login to your account on our [platform](https://fe.zgt.nl) or sign up if you don't have any account.
-An admin will approve your request after review.
+1. Login to your account on our [platform](https://fe.zgt.nl).
+If you don't have any account, sign up.
+Then, an admin will approve your sign up request after review.

 2. Copy your auto-generated **username** and **password** for MLFlow into the ```main.py``` (e.g. line 26 and 27 of the [sample code](./sample_code/main.py)).